tz-shuhag/SimpTab/README.md

+# 📸 SimpTab
-SimpTab is a minimalist and lightweight Chrome extension that replaces your default New Tab page with a clean, distraction-free interface.
-It's perfect for users who prefer a simple browsing experience without clutter or unnecessary features.
+A minimalist and lightweight Chrome extension that replaces your default New Tab page with a clean, distraction-free interface.

 ![Logo](https://raw.githubusercontent.com/tz-shuhag/tz-shuhag.github.io/refs/heads/main/assets/images/tab.webp)